-The project ‘LinDaFIX (Linked Date for Fighting Inequality in Complex Societies), of the teacher María Ribera Sancho, of the Services and Information Systems Engineering Department of the FIB jointly with the researcher Maria Cristina Marinescu, of the Barcelona Supercomputing Center has received the prize, in the field of the public politics, of the program RecerCaixa 2017
+The project ‘LinDaFIX (Linked Date for Fighting Inequality in Complex Societies), of the teacher María Ribera Sancho, of the Department of Service and Information System Engineering of the FIB jointly with the researcher Maria Cristina Marinescu, of the Barcelona Supercomputing Center has received the prize, in the field of the public politics, of the program RecerCaixa 2017

 This program of the "La Caixa" bank foundation aims to promote and encourage excellence research in Catalonia, increase social and economic progress, and improve the well-being of people.